 3G networks are a progression from 2G, starting around 2001, and are primarily designed to handle data transfer.
 Standard 3G (sometimes called UMTS) is capable of speeds up to 2Mb.
 HSPA improves 3G technology, upping the theoretical top-end mobile broadband speed.
 It has been further improved by HSPA+ and DC-HSDPA, the latter of which has been widely deployed by Three across the UK to deliver mobile broadband speeds approaching 4G performance.

 5G is the very latest generation of mobile communications.
-It's extremely fast, but coverage is currently very limited.
-Like the early days of 4G, it's mainly found in specific locations in major cities.
+It's extremely fast, but coverage is currently fairly limited.
+Like the early days of 4G, it's mainly found in specific locations in towns and cities.

 These are small base stations that connect to your fixed-line broadband connection at home or at work, using your internet line to boost your mobile phone signal.